 - We can provide you with presentation slides: Slides are not enough to make deaf people feel fully included – we still miss a lot of information not covered in slides as well as during speakers’ interactions with audience.

 - We have hearing loops for you: Hearing loops help only those who use hearing aids or cochlear implants (and can understand speech by listening), but do not benefit all of them (including myself, a CI user).
-They are not as universal as live captioning that benefits not only many hearing device users but also many signing deaf people (who are bilingual in written and signed languages).

 - We offer sign language interpreters: Majority of deaf and hard of hearing people use spoken languages and don’t know or understand sign languages.
 So they cannot benefit from sign language interpreters.
 Also, not all sign languages are same worldwide.
 If I were to attend an event in UK, for example, I would not be able to understand BSL interpreters (even though I’m fluent in ASL) because BSL and ASL are totally different.
-Even some deaf people who are native or fluent signers may prefer same language captioning in certain situations.
+Some deaf people who are native or fluent signers may prefer same language captioning in certain situations.

 - We suggest you use speech recognition software: According to research, more than 3% of errors in text makes it hard to understand information.
 Speech recognition makes more errors than that (especially in real time) and cannot replace good quality human captioners who are trying to make less than 2% of errors.
 Machines cannot understand accents, identify speakers, describe sounds, add proper punctuation, and have issues with noisy backgrounds.
 Have you tried to turn off sound on YouTube videos and to turn on auto captions to realize how bad they are?